ohhettinger/wickedproblems/FINAL.md

 ## Final Thoughts

 The consistent thread throughout this project is that the Central African Rebpulic is highly rural and underdeveloped.
 The rural nature contributes to CAR's difficulty developing because it fosters uprisings and slows the spread of technology and ideas.
+As far as the state of development in CAR, the current official government is taking what I believe to be good steps.
+They are trianing their military better and providing better public services.
+They are also attempting to transparently communicate with their people.
+A large part of this sudden development is linked to CAR's new partnership with Russia (although on the Russian end, the partnership is a vehicle for natural resource exploitation).
+But at the end of the day, I think CAR has a very long road ahead.
+The rural nature of the country complicates everything tenfold.

 ## Sources